"Nowhere are the pathologies of our education discourse more apparent than in the school/education reform movement."

 Furthermore, even if you could and did turn everyone into an A student, in our current system, none of those measures would improve much, that's the real tragedy.
 Land values would rise as a result of increased productivity and the higher rents would eat into all the wage increases enough that the bottom tier of your A students (the A- kids) would still end up in poverty.
 In the end, most of the gains from your reforms would end up in the pockets of landlords.
 Yes, I'm going to say it, Georgism is correct and LVT would solve this.

-It's good, durable, and easily repairable flooring that comes in many different attractive styles at reasonable prices.
+It's good, durable, easy to install, and easily repairable flooring that comes in many different attractive styles at reasonable prices.
 Widespread adoption would solve many social problems.
 Just make sure to pick a product with a wear layer thick enough for your particular application, don't try to save a few bucks by using a tile with a thin wear layer in a high traffic area, it's not worth it.

 Just in case you're not joking: Land Value Taxation.